 Apparently, for the first Indiana Jones movie, they thought it might be a good idea to market Indy as a clean-cut sales rep or Gap shirt folder who happens to hold a whip.
 Compared to other Indy film posters, this one is the worst.

 I’ve seen some other posters for Raiders that use the correct Indiana Jones font and at least show him wearing a hat… possibly after this early poster made people wonder when Han Solo had time to go yuppie.

 10 | Teen Wolf (1985)

-The corny double thumbs up is pretty bad.
-The pre-Photoshop cartoonish airbrushing is worst.
+The corny double thumbs-up is pretty bad.
+The pre-Photoshop cartoonish airbrushing is the worst.
 But my biggest beef is with the marketing team having the audacity to say Michael J. Fox is better in Teen Wolf than Back to the Future.

 I mean, really.
 Teen Wolf is camp.
 It’s funny in its absurdity, but it’s not, by any account, a good movie.
 I’m not sure how any poster idea for Teen Wolf could have been any worse.